vetrivasanth123/tsp-fixed-city-simulator/README.md

 A lightweight simulator for the **Traveling Salesman Problem (TSP)** with a fixed set of cities.

 This project provides a clean foundation for studying sequential decision-making on a deterministic TSP instance.
-The initial implementation uses a small fixed-city example (e.g., 5 cities) while keeping the simulator architecture flexible enough to support different cost models, larger instances, and parameterized TSP problems in later stages.
+The initial implementation uses a small fixed-city example (5 cities) while keeping the simulator architecture flexible enough to support different cost models, larger instances, and parameterized TSP problems in later stages.

 ## Project Scope